salesforce/storm-dynamic-spout/README.md

 - **sideline_spout.persistence.zk_root** - (String) Defines the root path to persist state under.
 Example: "/sideline-consumer-state"

 ##### [InMemoryPersistenceManager](src/main/java/com/salesforce/storm/spout/sideline/persistence/InMemoryPersistenceManager.java)
-This implementation only stores metadata in memory.
-This is useful for tests, but has no real world use case as all state will be lost between JVM restarts.
+This implementation only stores metadata within memory.
+This is useful for tests, but has no real world use case as all state will be lost between topology deploys.

 ### [RetryManager](src/main/java/com/salesforce/storm/spout/sideline/kafka/retryManagers/RetryManager.java)
 Interface for handling failed tuples.
-By creating an implementation of this interface you can control how the Spout deals with tuples that have failed within the topology.
-Currently we have three separate implementations bundled with the spout which should cover most standard use cases.
+By creating an implementation of this interface you can control how the spout deals with tuples that have failed within the topology.
+Currently we have three implementations bundled with the spout which should cover most standard use cases.

 ###### Configuration
 - **sideline_spout.retry_manager.class** - (String) Defines which RetryManager implementation to use.
 Should be a full classpath to a class that implements the RetryManager interface.
 Default Value: "com.salesforce.storm.spout.sideline.kafka.retryManagers.DefaultRetryManager"